Aliases for P2RY1 Gene

 GeneCards Summary for P2RY1 Gene

 P2RY1 (Purinergic Receptor P2Y1) is a Protein Coding gene.
-Diseases associated with P2RY1 include Clopidogrel Resistance.
-Among its related pathways are Platelet activation and Thromboxane signalling through TP receptor.
-GO annotations related to this gene include G-protein coupled receptor activity and receptor activity.
-An important paralog of this gene is P2RY2.
+Diseases associated with P2RY1 include Renal Cell Carcinoma, Nonpapillary and Thrombosis.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity.
+An important paralog of this gene is P2RY4.

 UniProtKB/Swiss-Prot Summary for P2RY1 Gene

-Receptor for extracellular adenine nucleotides such as ATP and ADP.
-In platelets binding to ADP leads to mobilization of intracellular calcium ions via activation of phospholipase C, a change in platelet shape, and probably to platelet aggregation.
+Receptor for extracellular adenine nucleotides such as ADP (PubMed:9442040, PubMed:9038354, PubMed:25822790).
+In platelets, binding to ADP leads to mobilization of intracellular calcium ions via activation of phospholipase C, a change in platelet shape, and ultimately platelet aggregation (PubMed:9442040).